mxriverlynn/backbone.picky/readme.md

 #### "reselect:one"

 Triggered when a model, which is already selected, is selected again.
-Provides the selected model as the first parameter.
+Provides the selected model as the first parameter, and the collection as the second.
 Runs the `onReselect` event handler if the method exists on the collection.

 ## Picky.MultiSelect